back to top

 CoSAI is the latest addition to a growing list of industry groups focused on sustainable and secure AI development.
 For example:

-• Thorn has established its “Safety by Design” programme, which focuses on responsibly sourcing AI datasets to protect against child sexual abuse material.
+• Thorn has established its “Safety by Design” programme, which focuses on responsibly sourcing AI training datasets to protect against child sexual abuse material.
 Meta, Google, Amazon, Microsoft, and OpenAI support this initiative.

 • The U.S. government has created its own AI Safety Institute Consortium (AISIC), which has attracted over 200 companies and organisations.